kevinjhappy/jvm-events-intranet/README.md

 # jvm-events
-Intranet tools to manage events and activities inside the JVM Events association (FR)
+Intranet tool to manage events and activities inside the JVM Events association (FR)